How to Smoke CBD Flower and CBD in Bud Form

 Before evaluating the right and wrong way to smoke dry leaf, whole-plant CBD flower on our health, it’s important to have a clear picture of the differences between hemp and marijuana in terms of chemical makeup and application.
 When people refer to herb, green, weed, flower, grass, bud, pot, tree, nug, reefer and hundreds of other smokable marijuana nicknames, they’re referring to flower from the marijuana or cannabis plant.

 The various species of the Cannabis flowering plant, either Indica or Sativa strains, used for medical and recreational marijuana use have 120+ active ingredients that function similar to the way our body’s natural chemicals are designed to work.
 In addition to the non-psychoactive cannabidiol (CBD) itself, the other main component in whole-plant CBD flower is THC, the popular psychoactive cannabinoid.
-The psychoactive effects of CBD are minimal.
+The psychoactive effects of CBD cannabinoids and terpenes are minimal.
 Various other beneficial cannabinoids, nutritious vitamins, minerals, immunity-boosting antioxidants, essential Omega 3 fatty acids, terpenes, and flavonoids are also in full-spectrum CBD flower.

 What about the hemp plant?
-Are there benefits of smoking hemp flower CBD?
-The hemp plant is a variety of the Cannabis sativa plant species that has an insignificant amount of mind-altering 0.3 THC (< 0.3%) but high amounts of CBD.
+Are there therapeutic benefits of smoking hemp flower CBD?
+The hemp plant is a variety of the Cannabis sativa plant species that has an insignificant amount of mind-altering 0.3 THC content (< 0.3%) but high amounts of CBD.
 Similar to marijuana, hemp-derived cannabinoids, and our inherent endocannabinoids interact with our bodies in a similar way.
 But although a hemp drug test shows a high amount of CBD, smoking hemp isn’t a thing.
 Rather, the hemp plant is used for industrial applications and in body care products.

 If you were trying to smoke CBD flower from the hemp plant, you’d get the benefits of CBD, but you wouldn’t get “high.”
 You’d probably get dizzy instead and maybe even a slight headache.
 You’d also just be putting unnecessary pressure on your lungs, just like if you smoked any random plant or flower.